After Las Vegas massacre, Trump silent on gun control

 "In moments of tragedy and horror, America comes together as one - and it always has," Trump said.

-Police have identified the gunman behind the Sunday night massacre - which left more than 500 injured - as a 64-former accountant named Stephen Craig Paddock, who killed himself before a SWAT team breached his hotel room where they found at least eight rifles.
+Police have identified the gunman behind the Sunday night massacre - which left more than 500 injured - as a 64-year-old former accountant named Stephen Craig Paddock, who killed himself before a SWAT team breached his hotel room where they found at least eight rifles.

 Officials have reacted cautiously to an Islamic State group claim that Paddock was a "soldier of the caliphate" but while his motive remained unclear, the shooting instantly rekindled the divisive national debate on gun control.